dinshaw/presentations/contacts/outline-2.md

-    some of the bullets are descriptive - setting the scene - others have value and are the talking points
+    some of the bullets are descriptive - setting the scene - others have value ` are the talking points

 # Contacts Outline